samowononi/Network-Traffic-Analysis-and-Attack-Detection/README.md

 ---

 ## **Conclusion**
-This analysis highlights the significance of robust defenses against DoS and brute-force attacks, including preventive measures such as rate limiting, password policy enforcement, and multi-factor authentication.
+This analysis shows the significance of strong defenses against DoS and brute-force attacks, including preventive measures such as rate limiting, password policy enforcement, and multi-factor authentication.

-**Screenshot Placeholder**: Include relevant screenshots from Wireshark showing the SYN flood and brute-force patterns.